leafo/pgmoon/README.md

 ```bash
 $ luarocks install luaossl
 ```
 > **Note:** [LuaCrypto][] can be used as a fallback, but the library is abandoned and not recommended for use

 > **Note:** Use within [OpenResty][] will prioritize built  in functions if possible

+Parsing complex types like Arrays and HStore requires `lpeg` to be installed.

 ## Example